Syria Arming Civilians Sympathetic to Regime

 The women are nominally a part of the National Defense Army, a popular militia supportive of the regime that has been built up with Iranian assistance.

-With Syrian troops stretched to the breaking point across a country of twenty-three million people, the National Defense Army provides Assad with a valuable service: guarding checkpoints; defending loyalist neighborhoods from violence and acting as an unofficial police force to ensure that order is restored.
+With Syrian troops stretched to the breaking point across a country of 23 million people, the National Defense Army provides Assad with a valuable service: guarding checkpoints; defending loyalist neighborhoods from violence and acting as an unofficial police force to ensure that order is restored.

 The female brigade, supposedly named the “Lionesses for National Defense,” perform a similar role in areas of Homs that suffered brutal massacres and bombings from Syrian troops and Shabiha militiamen.
-The women are already out in full force, conducting patrols and manning checkpoints in certain parts of the city—shocking a number of residents who normally don’t see women dressed in army fatigues and brandishing guns in a combat zone.
+The women are already out in full force, conducting patrols and manning checkpoints in certain parts of the city — shocking a number of residents who normally don’t see women dressed in army fatigues and brandishing guns in a combat zone.

 How effective the militia will be in performing its job, and how long it will last, remains to be seen.
 Those who work in the militia are volunteers and many of them are older than those found in the army and security forces.
-But the fact that the Syrian Government is asking ordinary civilians to check cars and defend districts is a big hint that they are pressed for more bodies, whether or not they can fight or not.
+But the fact that the Syrian government is asking ordinary civilians to check cars and defend districts is a big hint that they are pressed for more bodies, whether or not they can fight or not.

 At this point in the conflict, effectiveness may not matter much for a government that desperately needs to take some of the weight of battlefield stress off of the army’s neck.
-But the National Defense Army, projected to reach ten thousand men and women, may not give Assad the advantage for a while.
+But the National Defense Army, projected to reach 10,000 men and women, may not give Assad the advantage for a while.
 Any edge that can be gained from arming civilians who are supportive of the regime will be offset once the rebel Free Syrian Army starts targeting them in ambushes and raids.
 Far from creating another layer of security for his regime, the Syrian leader is simply giving his opponents a new, and vulnerable, set of targets.